CloudStar2077/baby-tools-shop/README.md

 ## 2. Creating the Repository

-To ensure that all data and dependencies can be transfered into the container, copy all the necessary files into the project directory `baby-tools-shop`.
+To ensure that all data and dependencies can be transfered into the container, copy all the necessary files into a project directory `baby-tools-shop`.

 `babyshop_app` is the directory which includes the Django Web App.
 To ensure the app runs correctly, the dependencies are listed in the `requirements.txt`.
 The `.gitignore` ignores irrelevant content from the repository, as well as the `.dockerignore` which ignores unnecesarry files to load into the Container.
 The `Dockerfile` describes the predefined docker image like a building plan for the container to start it within seconds without doing any configurations.

 ## 3. Usage